Legal

 Scanner results

 Scanner pages show the value that can be decoded from an image or camera stream.
-They do not prove that a destination is safe, official, malware-free, owned by the expected brand or appropriate for your use.
+They do not prove that a destination is safe, official, free of malware, owned by the expected brand or appropriate for your use.
 Read decoded URLs carefully before opening them, especially on public posters, stickers and packages.

 Trademarks